 Doherty v Rugby Joinery (UK) Ltd EWCA Civ 147

-Recommended as a leading Junior in Legal 500 for the last four years: “Acts for claimants and respondents across a broad spectrum of employment cases”.
+Recommended as a leading Junior in Legal 500 for the last five years: “Acts for claimants and respondents across a broad spectrum of employment cases”.

 Simon represents both Claimants and Respondents, often police forces, in a variety of employment and equality claims.
 Simon accepts direct access work.